GuicoRM/Final-Project-DE2/README.md

 # :lock: Application of the door lock system :lock:

 ## Team members
-Guillermo Cortés Orellana :bowtie:. ['*Personal repository*'](https://github.com/GuicoRM) Omar Bin Rahman :bowtie:. ['*Personal repository*'](https://moodle.vutbr.cz/course/view.php?id=229631)
+Guillermo Cortés Orellana. ['*Personal repository*'](https://github.com/GuicoRM) :bowtie:

+Omar Bin Rahman. ['*Personal repository*'](https://moodle.vutbr.cz/course/view.php?id=229631) :bowtie:

 ## Project objectives
 Current project it has been designed as final project of the subject **Digital Electronics 2** at Brno University Of Technology.

-The main purpose of the project is to program security software for door lock system based on Arduino.
+The main purpose of the project is program security software for door lock system based on Arduino.

-Programmers have divided the project in several modules, such as:
+Door lock system is divided in several hardware modules, such as:

 - [x] 1.
+ATMega328P microcontroller
+- [x] 2.
 Keypad
-- [x] 2.
+- [x] 3.
 LCD screen
-- [x] 3.
-LEDs
 - [x] 4.
-Interrupts, timers
+Speaker
 - [x] 5.
-Speaker
+LEDs

+In the following lines it will be explain different functions of this modules and their relation with complete system:

+- AMega328P microcontroller

 #### Hardware description
 Write your text here.